lewiscollard/django-flexible-images/README.md

 ### `srcset`, for browsers that fully support it.

-Right now, current Chrome and Firefox have full support for the `srcset` attribute.
-This allows the server to specify a list of image sizes that it has available and for the client to pick the most appropriate one.
+Right now, current Chrome, Edge, Firefox and iOS Safari have full support for the `srcset` attribute.
+This allows a page to specify a list of image sizes that it has available and for the client to pick the most appropriate one.

 ### Deferred JavaScript image switching, for browsers that don't.